jasonswords/cuckoo-setup/cuckoo-install-instructions.md

 /usr/local/lib/python2.7/dist-packages/cuckoo/reporting
 ```
 ## Sudo privileges will be required.
-## The systemn should be rebooted to ensure changes take effect..
+The system should be rebooted to ensure changes take effect..

+#
+#

 ## Update signatures
 ```shell